Wallenstein (trilogy of plays): The Piccolomini

 The main action of the trilogy begins with the second play.
 The viewpoint changes from that of the ordinary soldiers to that of the commanders who, awaiting orders, meet in an encampment near Pilsen.
 Most of them prefer Prince Wallenstein to the emperor.
 The former has repeatedly ignored the latter's orders, which is why he has ordered the prince to cede part of his huge army.
 Unwilling, Wallenstein considers resignation and, to pressure the emperor into making peace, is secretly negotiating with the Swedish enemy.
 Spurring him on are his closest comrades, his brother-in-law Terzky and Illo, who scheme to get all the commanders to sign a document pledging their loyalty to Wallenstein.
 This document purports to have a proviso making the signatories' loyalty to Wallenstein subsidiary to their loyalty to the emperor, but Terzky and Illo secretly remove that proviso from the copy the signatories actually sign.

 Wallenstein lets his comrades in on his plans but – unknown to him – one of them, Octavio Piccolomini, remains loyal to the emperor, for whom he is spying.
 The emperor has authorised Piccolomini to replace Wallenstein as commander-in-chief, but Piccolomini decides to do so only if Wallenstein takes an open stand against the emperor.
 Imperial informers having managed to capture one of Wallenstein's negotiators en route to the Swedes, his removal becomes imminent.
-The situation comes to a head because Octavio's son Max Piccolomini (a fictional creation by Schiller) and Wallenstein's daughter Thekla (an historical character) are in love.
+The situation comes to a head because Octavio's son Max Piccolomini and Wallenstein's daughter Thekla (both fictional creations by Schiller) are in love.
 A devotee of Wallenstein, who treats him well, Max can't believe his father's claim that Wallenstein intends to betray the emperor.
 "Piccolomini" ends with Max's decision to challenge Wallenstein directly about his plans.